ContinuumIO/anaconda-issues/.github/ISSUE_TEMPLATE/package-update-request.md

+---
+name: Package update request
+about: You're looking to request an update to an existing package
+---
 Thanks for opening an update package request!
 Please fill out the following template in full.

 A few things to keep in mind: